Guidelines for Employers

 If you are planning to hire an International Student, an I-20 form must be approved before he/she can start work.

 Once a student accepts your job offer, please contact Jennifer Blythe at (561) 297-3520 or email at email@example.com to complete the Co-op/Internship Program process.
+An offer letter outlining the students position will be required.

 If after a student accepts your job offer, any issues arise, please contact the Career Development Center as soon as possible so that we can address the situation.